nyu-pl-fa18/class07/README.md

 ADT definitions can also be polymorphic.
-For instance, suppose we want to use a binary search tree data structure to implement maps of integer keys to values, but we want the data structure to be parametric in the type of values stored in the map, then this can be done as follows:
+For instance, suppose we want to use a binary search tree data structure to implement maps of integer keys to values, but we want the data structure to be parametric in the type of values stored in the map.
+This can be done as follows:

 ```ocaml